arbyste/jp-mining-note/docs/docs/updating.md

 Some common user-required changes include:

-- Updating the Yomichan templates
+- Updating the Yomitan templates
 - Updating optional add-on configs

 All of these user required changes should be listed under the [Setup Changes](setupchanges.md) page,